VeerendrapatelS03/Hibernate-Session/Important-Hibernate-Functions---save,-persist,-saveOrUpdate,-update,-merge,-get,-load.md

     Employee emp = (Employee) session.load(Employee.class, 1L);
      emp.age = 66;
+     emp.addr.name = "bangalore";
      Transaction tx = session.beginTransaction();
      Employee emp1 = session.merge(emp);
-     emp1 is tracked for changes
+     **emp1 is tracked for changes**
-     emp is not tracked for changes
+     **emp is not tracked for changes**
      emp1.age = 100
      emp.age = 50
      tx.commit()
+     session.close()

 ###session.load(Student.class,1L)
+This is to bring persistent object as entity
 1. This always return a proxy object.
 2. Proxy Object - hibernate will always prepare some fake object with a id (1L) in memory without hitting db.
+3. Delay's memory access
-3. It won't populate other member information like name & salary.
+4. It won't populate other member information like name & salary.
-4. The other information will be populated only when we try to retrieve the other properties.
+5. The other information will be populated only when we try to retrieve the other properties.
-5. If row is null, it returns ObjectNotFoundException
+6. If row is null, it returns ObjectNotFoundException

 ###session.get(Student.class,1L)
+This is to bring persistent object as entity
 1. It hits database immediately & returns the original object.
 2. If row is null, it returns null